apache/logging-log4cxx/src/site/markdown/multiprocess.md

  limitations under the License.
 -->

-Log4cxx supports multiple processes logging the same file, providing you do <b>not</b> set the "Append" option to "false" (see log4cxx::FileAppender::setOption).
+Log4cxx supports multiple processes logging to the same file, providing you do <b>not</b> set the "Append" option to "false" (see log4cxx::FileAppender::setOption).